 And then there’s a heavy European influence.
 This starts with Spanish food, due to the Spanish invasion, centuries ago.

-But delve deeper, and you’ll regularly find Italian, Portuguese, and German influences, among others, in Uruguayan food.
+But delve deeper, and you’ll regularly find Italian, Portuguese, and German influences, among others, in many of the top Uruguayan foods.

 This combination of rice meats and fresh produce, along with renowned European recipes, makes for some utterly magical dishes.